Alcohol and Kidneys

 Alcohol features diuretic properties that lead you to urinate more frequently.
 This leads to dehydration, particularly with extreme alcohol consumption.

 Alcohol affects the kidneys’ function to maintain electrolytes and water balance in the body.
 This results in damaged kidney function and increases the risk of forming kidney stones.
-Regular dehydration leads you to a greater risk for these damaging effects.
+Chronic dehydration leads you to a greater risk for these damaging effects.

 Treat dehydration by drinking lost fluids and electrolytes, such as a sports drink with electrolytes and a carbohydrate solution.
 Avoid sugary beverages.
 In some cases, dehydration needs a visit to the doctor.

-Alcohol and Kidney Disease Symptoms
+Alcohol and Kidney Stones Symptoms

 The surrounding areas of your kidneys may feel sore after alcohol consumption.
 This is the area under your ribcage, at the back of your abdomen, on both sides of your spine.
 This pain may be felt as a sharp, sudden, stabbing pain or more of a dull ache.
 It may be mild or severe and can be felt on one or both sides of the body.